cfhirsch/adventofcode2025/README.md

 until I find the start state.
 Sped up part 1, still waaayyyyy too slow for part 2. :).

 Part 2: First time I've ever added a NuGet package dependency to solve an Advent Of Code problem lol.
 I finally started looking at this as an integer-valued linear programming problem.
-I asked CoPilot and it gave me a C# implementation to solve this problem type and the solution it gaves me uses Google.OrTools.
+I asked CoPilot and it gave me a C# implementation to solve this problem type and the solution it gave me uses Google.OrTools.
 I then transformed each machine into an instance of this problem and got the right answer in 2.5 seconds.
 Not super great but not super bad either.

 Dec 11: